DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does an MOT cost in the UK?

 The MOT is the one car cost with a legal ceiling, so it should be the easy one to budget.
 The test fee is capped at £54.85 for a car, but that is only the test itself, and where it really adds up is the retest and any repairs needed to pass.
-The real prices below show what drivers actually paid once those are in the mix.
+Two drivers with the same model of car can walk away having paid completely different amounts on the same day, simply because one car failed and the other did not.
+The real prices below show what drivers actually paid once repairs and retests are in the mix, not just the headline test fee.

 The quick version

-• The real cost is the repairs needed to pass, not the test fee.
+- The real cost is the repairs needed to pass, not the test fee, and that is where the bill can move a long way from the cap.

-• A free or reduced retest within ten working days is common if you fix the faults quickly.
+- A free or reduced retest within ten working days is common if you fix the faults quickly, but it is not guaranteed everywhere.

 Published and surveyed prices